Self-reference: In logic, mathematics and computing

 In classical philosophy, paradoxes were created by self-referential concepts such as the omnipotence paradox of asking if it was possible for a being to exist so powerful that it could create a stone that it could not lift.
 The Epimenides paradox, 'All Cretans are liars' when uttered by an ancient Greek Cretan was one of the first recorded versions.
 Contemporary philosophy sometimes employs the same technique to demonstrate that a supposed concept is meaningless or ill-defined.

 In mathematics and computability theory, self-reference (also known as impredicativity) is the key concept in proving limitations of many systems.
 Gödel's theorem uses it to show that no formal consistent system of mathematics can ever contain all possible mathematical truths, because it cannot prove some truths about its own structure.
 The halting problem equivalent, in computation theory, shows that there is always some task that a computer cannot perform, namely reasoning about itself.
 These proofs relate to a long tradition of mathematical paradoxes such as Russell's paradox and Berry's paradox, and ultimately to classical philosophical paradoxes.

 In game theory, undefined behaviors can occur where two players must model each other's mental states and behaviors, leading to infinite regress.

 In computer programming, self-reference occurs in reflection, where a program can read or modify its own instructions like any other data.
 Numerous programming languages support reflection to some extent with varying degrees of expressiveness.
 Additionally, self-reference is seen in recursion (related to the mathematical recurrence relation) in functional programming, where a code structure refers back to itself during computation.
 'Taming' self-reference from potentially paradoxical concepts into well-behaved recursions has been one of the great successes of computer science, and is now used routinely in, for example, writing compilers using the 'meta-language' ML.
 Using a compiler to compile itself is known as bootstrapping.
 Self-modifying code is possible to write (programs which operate on themselves), both with assembler and with functional languages such as Lisp, but is generally discouraged in real-world programming.
 Computing hardware makes fundamental use of self-reference in flip-flops, the basic units of digital memory, which convert potentially paradoxical logical self-relations into memory by expanding their terms over time.
 Thinking in terms of self-reference is a pervasive part of programmer culture, with many programs and acronyms named self-referentially as a form of humor, such as GNU ('GNU's not Unix') and PINE ('Pine is not Elm').
 The GNU Hurd is named for a pair of mutually self-referential acronyms.

 Tupper's self-referential formula is a mathematical curiosity which plots an image of its own formula.

-In biology

-The biology of self-replication is self-referential, as embodied by DNA and RNA replication mechanisms.
-Models of self-replication are found in Conway's Game of Life and have inspired engineering systems such as the self-replicating 3D printer RepRap.